Bad timing: COVID compounds woes of Renault-Nissan alliance

 The alliance says it has a turnaround plan.
 It has said it will cut vehicle ranges by a fifth, slash thousands of jobs, and double down on a plan for alliance members to cooperate more closely on car production.

-The challenge for the alliance, though, is whether it can repair its leaky boat and simultaneously try to ride out the COVID-19 storm.
+Interviewed by a newspaper in Lebanon where he fled from Japan, Ghosn took his own swipe at his old employers on July 20, calling their results "pathetic" and driven as much by a lack of joint leadership as the COVID-19 pandemic.

-A major handicap is that its global footprint, once a strength, has become a vulnerability.
+A major handicap for the alliance is that its global footprint, once a strength, has become a vulnerability.

 While European sales have started to recover, demand has been slow to pick up in North America, Nissan's biggest market, as a surge in coronavirus infections in the past month has kept many people away from car dealerships.